 Back to top

-New Zealanders use drugs and alcohol, and chances are you will work with someone who uses drugs and alcohol in a way that impacts on their ability to do their job well.
+New Zealanders use alcohol and other drugs, and the chances are you will work with someone who does so in a way that impacts their ability to do their job.

-There are things that organisations can do to support their staff perform well in their roles, without drugs and alcohol getting in the way.
+There are things that organisations can do to support their staff to perform well in their roles, without alcohol and other drugs getting in the way.

 Employee Assistance Programmes and other health and social services can help people identify what is happening and come up with a plan.
 Having these relationships in advance and clearly communicated to employees enables quicker and easier access to them when needed.